 Special Classification.
 Students are granted special classification only when unusual circumstances or the age and experience of the applicant warrant it.
-Permission for such classification must be secured from the President and the Dean of the Division in which the work is to be taken.
+Permission for such classification must be secured from the Dean of the College and the Dean of the Division in which the work is to be taken.